mglover/wpnngw/README.md

 addgroup sets new groups up to fetch all posts starting with the UNIX epoch.
 This is unlikely what most users want: there should be a commandline option to set this.

-addgroup should(?) run ctlinnd to create the group and set moderation status if necessary